New projects are being targeted in Hawke's Bay to help crack a methamphetamine problem which could be one of the worst in Australasia.

 The numbers it can deal with will depend on the availability of funding and upskilled volunteers, but the Lotteries Commission has given support and other agencies are considering steps to make it sustainable.

-Continually frustrated by numbers using methamphetamine, including those who have "been through hell and back and are back on it", he said the first short will be held before Christmas.
+Continually frustrated by numbers using methamphetamine, including those who have "been through hell and back and are back on it", he said the first short pilot programme will be held before Christmas.

 Recent tackling of the dealing network - which he believes is more a network of individuals than groups - has seen some decline in availability of methamphetamine, but it's not a time for complacency.